 - The whole building was constructed using prefabricated modular technology

 - The quickest 17 level high-rise construction in Australian history – 11 months

-- WiFi is the fastest in hotels the country
+- Fastest WiFi out of hotels in the country

 - “Customer Experience” model delivered over “Customer Service” model, overseen by the Mantra Group.